Studying at University: An Honest Guide to Academic Life

 Most students arrive at university confident they know how studying works — they did, after all, just spend years doing it.
 Most students also discover, in the first few weeks, that they don’t.
 UK university teaching looks like school teaching at first glance and works on a genuinely different model: less contact time, much more independent study, an expectation of argument and analysis rather than reproduction, and a quiet assumption that you’ll work out the rest by yourself.
 The gap between those two models is where most first-term confusion (and a lot of first-year underperformance) lives.

 This cluster is the practical guide to closing that gap.
-Seven articles, covering how teaching is structured, how to write a university essay properly, how to revise in a way the evidence actually supports, how to use the university library beyond it being a quiet room, where else to study when the library isn’t right, how degree classifications work, and how to get help — extensions, academic support, the students’ union advice service — when something gets in the way of your studies.
+Twelve articles, covering how teaching is structured, how to take notes that actually work, how to manage your time and beat procrastination, how to write a university essay properly, how to reference and how to stay clear of plagiarism, how to tackle a dissertation, how to revise in a way the evidence actually supports, how to use the university library beyond it being a quiet room, where else to study when the library isn’t right, how degree classifications work, and how to get help — extensions, academic support, the students’ union advice service — when something gets in the way of your studies.

 About this cluster

-The seven articles below form the academic spine of the anonfess hub.
-They cover both the how it works questions a new student needs (what’s a seminar, what’s expected, how does the grading really happen) and the how to do it well questions that matter from second year onwards (essay arguments, evidence-based revision, finding good sources, structured support when something goes wrong).
-The cluster is written for UK universities specifically, and where institutional practices vary — degree classification calculations, extension procedures, fee weighting — the articles make the variation explicit and point you to your own course handbook.
+The twelve guides below cover both the how it works questions a new student needs (what’s a seminar, what’s expected, how does the grading really happen) and the how to do it well questions that matter from second year onwards (note-taking, time management, essay arguments, referencing and academic integrity, dissertations, evidence-based revision, finding good sources, and getting help when something goes wrong).
+They’re written for UK universities, and where practices vary — degree classification calculations, extension procedures — they point you to your own course handbook.

 The articles in this cluster